HOLISTIC PRACTICE STAGE GUIDE

 • the front end is starting to feel like something you manage rather than something that just works

-The operational problems of a new solo practice are different from the problems of a growing clinic.
+The operational problems of a new practice are different from the problems of a growing one.
 Additional stage guides are available at: holisticpracticemanagement.com/stages

 NEXT STEP